erikasinkovics/plantsitter-revamp/README.md

 -------

 ## Objectives
 Being a 4.5 day project, our main focus was building the MVP, namely enabling _customers_ to _book plantsitters_ for the date of their choice and manage (accept/reject) their bookings.
+As a result of that, there is still some potential in implementing some additional features.

 ### Improvements
 * Improve the quality of the code, create a cleaner codebase with comments if needed